kevintpeng/Learn-Something-Every-Day/Data-Science/Data Analytics Cluster.md

 - Hadoop has HBase, running on top of HDFS, with everything replicated on each node
   - is best suited for analytics on data lakes
 - Cassandra offers performance over HBase (which is only designed for data lake use cases)

+### Spark and the Resilient Distributed Dataset (RDD)
 - Spark with its SQL query API provides a comfortable interface for distributed analysis
+  - Spark API is designed after the RDD abstracting out the data (ignoring the underlying implementation, potentially across many machines) into a signle enumerable data structure
+  - RDD works through chaining together a series of transformations in a functional style

+Transformations and Actions are the two functions types
+- Transformations change state of the dataset
+- Actions extract information from the datase

 ### Background: OLTP OLAP
 transactional OLTP and analytical OLAP describe the intent of some data system